MaxwellVolz/maxwellvolz.github.io/_posts/2020-6-13-Auto-Chess-How-to-Play.md

 title: How to Play Dota Auto Chess
 ---

-A short intro to Dota Auto Chess
+A Short Intro to Dota Auto Chess

 Dota Auto Chess is a custom game for Dota.
 It is nothing like Dota.